docker-archive/dcus-hol-2017/securing-apps-docker-enterprise/README.md

 5. Go to the DTR GUI and click on your `docker-pets` repo.
 The image vulnerability scan should have started already and DTR will display the status of the scan.
 Once the scan is complete, DTR will display the number of vulnerabilities found.
 For the `docker-pets` image a critical vulnerability was found.

 ![](images/scan-status.png)

+> You may need to refresh the page to show the status of a scan

 6. Click on View details.
 The Layers tab shows the results of the scan.
 The scan is able to identify the libraries that are installed as a part of each layer.